×

 Cautleya and Mimosa Classification

 After knowing about various Cautleya and Mimosa facts, let's study their classification.
 Based on genetic and physical features, Cautleya and Mimosa classification starts with knowing their scientific name.
-The scientific name of Cautleya and Mimosa is Rosa and Rosa respectively.
+The scientific name of Cautleya and Mimosa is and respectively.
 Cautleya belongs to family whereas Mimosa falls under family.
 Also check out Flowers by Color so as to plant colorful aroma in the garden.